 In short, a culture of evaluation is not only necessary today in professional and economic terms but also as a major policy option in reforms to the social services.
 Failure to carry out a “rational” process of reforms might lead to – and indeed it is leading to – the de-institutionalization of the social services, with negative repercussions on more disadvantaged social sectors and a return to the old concept of charity or aid by the social services.

 Despite the process of professional development that has taken place in recent years, it is important to gain a systematic overview of what is being done, including existing intervention projects in different fields, the obtained outcomes, and the different evaluations that have been conducted at different levels in order to find out the impacts of existing projects.
-Given the broad field that social pedagogy covers and its different scopes of activity, specific issues must be taken into consideration by professionals from the field of social education (Orte, Amer, PascualVaqué, 2014).
+Given the broad field that social pedagogy covers and its different scopes of activity, specific issues must be taken into consideration by professionals from the field of social education (Orte, Amer, Pascual & Vaqué, 2014).
 It is essential to reflect on what is being done, how it is being done, and on the obtained outcomes if we want this to be a robust socio-educational discipline able to combine theory and practice.
 Clear socio-educational assessment methods must be developed in the field of social pedagogy, based on a planning process designed to meet social and educational needs and demands (Pascual, 2007).
-Evidently, we have a long pathway ahead of us despite social pedagogy and social education’s institutionalization (JanerÚcar, 2014).
+Evidently, we have a long pathway ahead of us despite social pedagogy and social education’s institutionalization (Janer & Úcar, 2014).

 3. Insufficient research in the field of social pedagogy